Heng Wu

 Brief Bio:

-Over the years of work in museums, she has worked on a number of exhibitions various in theme, scope, and type.
-She places great importance on applying the experiences gained from her museum work to her research and teaching, and in the meantime putting the research findings and thoughts back to her practical work.
+Throughout her career, Dr. Wu has worked on numerous exhibitions, varying in theme, scope, and type.
+She places great importance on applying the experiences gained from her museum work to her research and teaching while simultaneously incorporating her research findings and thoughts back into her practical work.